 - Increased incentive to save rather than spend.
 Higher interest rates make it more attractive to save in a deposit account because of the interest gained.

-- Higher interest rates increase the value of pound (due to hot money flows.
+- Higher interest rates increase the value of currency (due to hot money flows.
 Investors are more likely to save in British banks if UK rates are higher than other countries) A stronger Pound makes UK exports less competitive – reducing exports and increasing imports.
-This has the effect of reducing Aggregate demand in the economy.
+This has the effect of reducing aggregate demand in the economy.

 - Rising interest rates affect both consumers and firms.
 Therefore the economy is likely to experience falls in consumption and investment.

 - Government debt interest payments increase.
 The UK currently pays over £30bn a year on its own national debt.
 Higher interest rates increase the cost of government interest payments.
 This could lead to higher taxes in the future.